 EM also focuses primarily on specialists' responsibilities while disaster resilience recognises everyone has a part to play.
 The Disaster Resilience Strategy provides a vision and directions that complement the Tasmanian Emergency Management Arrangements (TEMA), which operationalise formal arrangements under the Emergency Management Act 2006.

 TASMANIA'S EMERGENCY MANAGEMENT (EM) SECTOR

-Tasmania's EM sector includes specialist individuals and organisations with accountabilities and/or formally defined roles relating to:

-- response and/or relief and recovery support; and/or - enabling and supporting prevention and preparedness actions.
+Tasmania's EM sector includes specialist individuals and organisations responsible for response and/or relief and recovery support.
+They also enable and support prevention and preparedness actions.
+The sector includes: